- Food and Cooking»

 Lactose – Sugar taken from milk.

-Whey and casein – Proteins found in milk.
+Whey and casein – These are proteins found in milk.

 E322 (lecithin) – A fatty substance found in nerve tissue, egg yolk and blood.
 Soya lecithin is a vegan alternative.

-Alcohol – The majority of spirits are suitable for vegans but many beers and wines are made using animal products.
-Isinglass, from fish swim bladders, bone marrow, fish oil, gelatine and milk products are often used to create a clear wine free from any leftover solids.
+Alcohol – Many beers and wines are made using animal products.
+Isinglass, from fish swim bladders, bone marrow, fish oil, gelatine and milk products can be used to create a clear wine free from any leftover solids.

 © 2013 Claire